Cleanin' Up the Town: Remembering Ghostbusters

 Cleanin' Up the Town: Remembering Ghostbusters is a 2019 British documentary film written, shot, edited, produced, and directed by Anthony Bueno.
 It is about the making of the 1984 film, Ghostbusters.
 Many members of that film's cast and crew are featured in the documentary, including Dan Aykroyd, Ernie Hudson, Harold Ramis, and Ivan Reitman.

-A documentary by Bueno on the 1989 sequel film, Ghostbusters II, is in production.
+In 2026, Too Hot to Handle: Remembering Ghostbusters II, a documentary film by Bueno on the 1989 sequel film, Ghostbusters II, wrapped after being in production for eight years.

+Production

+In 2016, a Kickstarter campaign was launched to raise funds for the film.
+It was successful.

 Reception

 Chris Salce of Film Threat gave the film a score of 8.5 out of 10, writing, "Cleanin' Up the Town: Remembering Ghostbusters is a fun look back at what went into making such a classic horror-comedy that some did not even think would make a dent in cinema history.
 It contains something for every fan to be delighted by and will definitely give fans something to rewatch and revisit until the next installment hits theaters."

 Richard Roeper of the Chicago Sun-Times gave the film three out of four stars and wrote, "As is the case with virtually every iconic blockbuster ever made, Ghostbusters was born of multiple script rewrites, budget concerns, battles over permits, long nights of filming, casting decisions large and small that worked out perfectly and hundreds of dedicated and hardworking professionals working together in the hopes the final product would somehow translate into movie magic.
 As Cleanin' Up the Town reminds us, sometimes you hit a home run for the ages."